100 Notable alumni of

 -

 Max Weinberg is an American drummer and television personality, most widely known as the longtime drummer for Bruce Springsteen's E Street Band and as the bandleader for Conan O'Brien on Late Night with Conan O'Brien and The Tonight Show with Conan O'Brien.
-He is the father of former Slipknot drummer Jay Weinberg.
+He is the father of former Slipknot and Suicidal Tendencies drummer Jay Weinberg.

 -